Ayms/bitcoin-transactions/README.md

 The arguments are the same than before except privkey where priv1 and priv2 are the two private keys required to spend your coins on your multisig address, redeem is the redeem script, 2of2 or 2of3 is the multisig scheme corresponding to your address

+To find what are the public keys included in the redeem script, please run:

+	node tx.js BTG decoderedeem <redeem>

+	Public Key: GLU1deMwMToTt7s87Nv98v9qrK2sbZML5k equivalent to bitcoin address 13d6DX2zNcCAoeZqBSG2i9oww9F2bvd82o Public Key: GLbb8AJPnpbwaFxHJAH6UggaB6e4u1CtFQ equivalent to bitcoin address 13kfi2ySoxzeVnezNDcz3vLgFvrDrpL1qW Public Key: GSjwHAAYmFfQ4WPArc2ErtjQGr3Q2nkjvo equivalent to bitcoin address 19u1s2qbnQ46z35svfN8S8PWMgFZ1vqpxz

-This can look complicate but is not so much, to retrieve those parameters from your wallet, you can look at this tutorial [How to extract Bitcoin Gold from a 2fa Electrum Wallet [STEP BY STEP]](https://bitcointalk.org/index.php?topic=2550529.0)
+Then you need to find at least two private keys corresponding to two of those public keys, to retrieve them (and the redeem script first) from your wallet, you can look at this tutorial [How to extract Bitcoin Gold from a 2fa Electrum Wallet [STEP BY STEP]](https://bitcointalk.org/index.php?topic=2550529.0)

+This can look complicate but is not so much

 You will get a summary of everything at the end of the command and warnings if the numbers are not correct, the ``create`` command does check the transaction again after it has been created, <b>you must get at the end the message 'Transaction verified', if not something went wrong</b>